TitanEd/documentation/docs/docs/index.md

 # Introduction

-Welcome to the official documentation of [Your Project Name]!
+Welcome to the official documentation of TitanAI!

 ## What is this project about?
 TitanAI is a chatbot application built using Django and Python.
 It helps users interact with AI-driven responses while ensuring an efficient knowledge management system.